redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

-Our generators are already in pretty good shape.
-So as we get closer to `1.0`, we don't just mean more generators, but more advanced generators.
-Especially given the recent addition of `@redwoodjs/structure`.
-Look out for a long awaited feature: the ability to specify the path—where things get generated.
+Generators are part of what makes Redwood a joy.
+We've made generators more configurable, so you can do things like opt in and out of generating stories and test files, and generate files in TypeScript rather than JavaScript.
+Look out for another long awaited configuration option: the ability to specify the path—where things get generated.

 [Generators • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/13)